Virome-Collaboration-Group/virome-DIY/README.md

     Display usage and help message.

 ### OUTPUT
-Upon successful completion of VIROME-DIY analysis pipeline a complete tar package will be available in the **_output_dir_** with prefix of **_input_file_** and a timestamp.
+Upon successful completion of VIROME-DIY analysis pipeline a compressed tar package will be available in the **_output_dir_** with prefix of **_input_file_** and a timestamp.
 This file can be uploaded to
 [VIROME Submission portal](http://virome.dbi.udel.edu/submission) and